Medicare Agents Near Me: National Directory

 Special Needs Plans (SNPs):

-These plans are a type of Medicare Advantage designed for specific groups, such as those eligible for both Medicare and Medicaid, or individuals with chronic conditions.
+These plans are a type of Medicare part C designed for specific groups, such as those eligible for both Medicare and Medicaid, or individuals with chronic conditions.
+Like traditional part C advantage plans, these plans also commonly include Medicare part D benefits.

 How to Search for Medicare Plans in Your Area